NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/create-task.md

 };
 ```

-After saving the file, you should already be able to see the task in Hardhat:
+After saving the file, you should be able to see the task in Hardhat:

 ```
 $ npx hardhat